richeyward/richeyward.github.io/content/posts/digitron/mhrd/04-muxers_&_adders/index.md

  o.out -> out;
 ```

+---

-## DEMUX
+## Demultiplexer (DEMUX)

-Demutiplexers (DEMUX) are used to perform the opposite of a MUX, in that there is one input and two outputs, and a selector to choose which output to use.
-This is similar to construct albeit a little simpler.
+A demultiplexer (DEMUX) performs the opposite function of a MUX: it takes one input and routes it to one of two outputs, based on the value of the selector input.

 ![DEMUX](demux.png)

-A logical arrangement of the DEMUX component is below
+Here’s a logical arrangement of the DEMUX:

 ![DEMUX Diagram](demux%20diagram.png)

-Looking at the truth table, we can see that positive outputs occur once for each output so two AND gates are to be used, as well as a NOT to flip the selector.
-This is actually very similar to the last component removing the OR gate.
+The truth table shows that each output is activated by different selector conditions.
+Two AND gates and a NOT gate are used to route the input based on the selector value.

 ![DEMUX Diagram 2](demux%20diagram2.png)

-Wiring is as follows:
+The wiring for the DEMUX is as follows:

 ```matlab
 Inputs: in, sel;